 Areas for privacy and adequate acoustic comfort are also guaranteed in the open plan areas: in the open spaces, sized to avoid high crowding, materials and furnishings with high sound-absorbing power have been selected (Sedus) modular carpet flooring (Interface) slatted ceilings and suspended felt panels.

-Each floor is differently featured within the basic layout scheme, alternating diversified workstations that can be booked through an app in order to optimize the use of spaces (currently 10 days / month in smart working; 40% of employees in presence).
+Monica Canale, Head of Innovation Retail Sisal who accompanies us to the new headquarters, explains that each floor is differently featured within the basic layout scheme, alternating diversified workstations that can be booked through an app in order to optimize the use of spaces (currently 10 days / month in smart working; 40% of employees in presence).

 There are standard desks and sit stand desks, with height-adjustable tops, equipped with ergonomic chairs, lockers and containers with integrated planters (all supplied by Sedus); collaborative tables and ancillary spaces characterized by marked reconfigurability (Sedus and Arper), phone booths and meeting rooms bordered by glass walls (Universal Selecta).